kodykoester/AV/av.md

 ---

-<p align="center"> If you've ever wondered what you get when you mix K'nex, embedded hardware, and a space enthusiaest you get this...the begining stages of an autonomus vehicle.
-Its current purpose would be something like scoping out Martian Lava tunnels https://en.wikipedia.org/wiki/Martian_lava_tube.
+<p align="center">These are the beginning stages of an autonomous vehicle.
+Its current purpose would around scoping out Martian Lava tunnels https://en.wikipedia.org/wiki/Martian_lava_tube.
     <br>
 </p>